Self Assessment for landlords UK 2025 - declaring rental income and claiming allowable expenses for tax purposes

 Can I claim mortgage payments as an expense?

 You cannot claim the full mortgage payment as an allowable expense.
-Only the interest portion of mortgage payments qualifies for tax relief.
+Only the interest portion qualifies.

 What happens if I miss the 31 January deadline?